rolandyuwy/tp/docs/UserGuide.md

 ### Deleting a food item : `delete`

-Deletes the specified food item from the food inventory.
+Deletes the specified food item from the food inventory, so that you can stop tracking the food item.

 Format: `delete INDEX`